tsuriga/imgurArchiver-chrome/README.md

   from the address bar into a comment at the top of the saved HTML page: "saved from url=..."
 * Code cleanup.
 Move styles, scripts and fonts into separate files if possible
-* Better icon.
-I derived the current one from imgur's favicon with Paint.NET
 * Test the zooming with a variety of different image sizes in different window sizes, it may have some quirky behaviours for combinations I did not test for.
 The effect could be animated too with either CSS or JavaScript
-* Maybe use offsetWidth and offsetHeight so that there's no need to take borders into account manually
+* Maybe use offsetWidth instead of clientWidth so that there's no need to take borders into account manually.
+Related: many of the magic numbers have been winged and not really calculated to exact pixels
 * Only attach event listeners to images that need zoom and remove links from those that don't – like it is on imgur
 * Use imgur's actual API